Sagar-Amin/MyPets-iOS/README.md

 # MyPets

-MyPets is an iOS application that enables users to browse and select their favorite pets (cat/dog) along with detailed descriptions.
-It also features a map view integration that displays all pet shelters across New Jersey.
+MyPets is an iOS app that lets users browse and choose their favorite cats and dogs, view detailed descriptions, and explore pet shelters across New Jersey through an integrated map.

 ---